tsnieuwen/force_be_with_me/README.md

 ## Endpoints

 ### Get `https://force-be-with-me.herokuapp.com/api/v1/characters`
-- This endpoints returns character records from the database.
+- This endpoint returns character records from the database.
 It is sorted as well as paginated.
 Default sorting is ascending alphabetically by character name, and default pagination is page 1, twenty records per page.

 #### Valid Query Parameters
 - name